CIBC-Internal/python/Doc/library/os.rst

    This function can support :ref:`specifying a file descriptor <path_fd>` and :ref:`not following symlinks <follow_symlinks>`.

+   .. audit-event:: os.listxattr path os.listxattr

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object`.

 .. function:: removexattr(path, attribute, *, follow_symlinks=True)

    Removes the extended filesystem attribute *attribute* from *path*.
-   *attribute* should be bytes or str.
+   *attribute* should be bytes or str (directly or indirectly through the :class:`PathLike` interface).
 If it is a string, it is encoded with the filesystem encoding.

    This function can support :ref:`specifying a file descriptor <path_fd>` and :ref:`not following symlinks <follow_symlinks>`.

+   .. audit-event:: os.removexattr path,attribute os.removexattr

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object` for *path* and *attribute*.

 .. function:: setxattr(path, attribute, value, flags=0, *, follow_symlinks=True)

    Set the extended filesystem attribute *attribute* on *path* to *value*.
-   *attribute* must be a bytes or str with no embedded NULs.
+   *attribute* must be a bytes or str with no embedded NULs (directly or indirectly through the :class:`PathLike` interface).
 If it is a str, it is encoded with the filesystem encoding.  *flags* may be :data:`XATTR_REPLACE` or :data:`XATTR_CREATE`.
 If :data:`XATTR_REPLACE` is given and the attribute does not exist, ``EEXISTS`` will be raised.